davidbrochart/bundle/README.md

-Bundle is a highly experimental demonstration of what it would be like to have an FPGA backend offloading NumPy computations.
-It uses [Dask](https://dask.pydata.org) for parallelization and scheduling.
-Since FPGAs have not landed yet in our laptops, the FPGA stuff is simulated.
+Bundle is a hardware architecture designed to accelerate array computing.

+Right now, the goal is to map this hardware to the [PYNQ-Z1](http://www.pynq.io) board.
+On the software side, it uses [Dask](https://dask.pydata.org) to parallelize and schedule NumPy computations.

+The whole system can be simulated entirely in Python.
 For that I have created a small Hardware Description Language called [PyClk](https://github.com/davidbrochart/pyclk).